 Enraged, Zeus, the king of the gods, decided one day to destroy the human race.
 But in Thessaly, in Central Greece, lived the son of Prometheus, Deucalion, and his wife Pyrrha.
 These people were good and righteous and Zeus took pity on them and did not want them to die.

-So he asked from Deucalion to build an ark.
-Deucalion obeyed, and when he built the ark and gathered all the necessary supplies, he entered the ark with his wife.
+So he asked Deucalion to build an ark.
+Deucalion obeyed, and when he had built the ark and gathered all the necessary supplies, he entered the ark with his wife.
 Then Zeus opened the heavens and it rained so hard that the whole land of Greece turned into a sea.

 But of course they were very sad and wept, for the world in which they now lived was lonely...
 Zeus felt sorry for the couple, so he sent his messenger Hermes to grant them a wish.
-The couple asked for people.
+The couple wished for people.